frenck/spook/README.md

 ## Is this a serious thing?

 Yes!
-It is not a normal integration, like one that connects to a device or service, or one that provides a helper of some sort.
+It is not a normal integration, just not one that connects to a device or service, or one that provides a helper of some sort.
 But is is a serious integration, that is meant to be used in a serious way.